-One of the finest methods of selling your product or service on the web is tapping into the desires of your target audience or market, which in turn aids you in appealing to your user’s self interest.
+One of the finest methods of selling your product or service on the web is tapping into the desires of your target audience or market, which in turn aids you in appealing to your user’s self-interest.
 This is exactly what we mean by subtle psychological persuasion that still stands unbeatable.
 You may think that a great headline with a punch would egg your users to buy, but we beg to differ here.
-They may be engaged in a good read, however the key to converting your words to sales is giving them what they really want and need and can identify and not what you think they do.
+They may be engaged in a good read, however, the key to converting your words to sales is giving them what they really want and need and can identify and not what you think they do.

 Don’t Compel.
 Provide Finesse

-If you are trying to sell your product through copy that compels your readers to think that it is a sales copy, you are probably far away from making any business.
+If you are trying to sell your product through a copy that compels your readers to think that it is a sales copy, you are probably far away from making any business.
 It is a proven fact that the instant your readers know that your copy is trying to sell something, their defense level to the product increases by almost 80% and so does the resistance to the rest of the copy.
 The fact that your motif is sales generates in them a feeling that the copy is probably another sales copy on the web.
 Hence, persuasive finesse is the key and not on the face advertising web-copy.

 Breaking Rules is Jazz